ReInHerit/SmartRetrievalFashion/README.md

-# Smart Retrival Fashion
+# Smart Retrieval for Fashion

-A brief description of what this project does and who it's for
+A search engine for fashion images using CLIP fine tuned for fashion image retrieval.

 ## About Project

-This application ...
+This application has been developed within the ReInHerit Project.

 ### Built with
 * [Python](https://www.python.org/)